thistleknot/Capstone-577/readme.txt

 		Identified relationships as of commit 3063ef8

 	Milestone 2
+		Cross validation
 		Identified relationships using colsums over a subsample of entire database

+	Milestone 3
+		Implemented Cross Validation and stopped using stepAIC and opted for bestglm which allows for the smallest model to converge based on lowest cv error.
+Bestglm has built in CV, which elinates the need for an external loop.
+		By aggregating these terms from each subdomain up, we construct a terms list that we feed into a new bestglm formula which spits out a new list.
+This list when applied to the population shows extermely significant on all terms.
+We tried monte carlo with a manual CV loop but find the cross validation does all the work of comprehensively testing our sample.

+		We get the following

+		"V7118" "V7202" "V7551" "V8502"

+		"V8517" "V8530" "V8531"

+		"V7221" "V7552" "V7562" "V7563" "V8527" "V8509" "V8512"

 Cross validation means that if the patterns show up more than half the time (5 out of 10 passes), they are probably truly significant.
 I usually have a higher bar, such as the top quartile, or top 10-20%.
 	These are not just cross validated against training sets 10 times.